omidarmat/onLearn/sql.md

 We are going to use the output of the planner section to understand what makes a fast query and what makes a slow query. `EXPLAIN` and `EXPLAIN ANALYZE` are some of our best tools for understanding how a query is actually being executed and figuring out how to improve the performance of that query as well.

 - Explain: Postgres will build a query plan and display information about it
-- Explain analyze: Postgres will build a query plan, run it, and then display information about it including some statistics about the query performance
+- Explain analyze: Postgres will build a query plan, run it, and then display information about it including some statistics about the query performance in each row.

 The two statements are for benchmarking and evaluating queries, not for use in real data fetching.